number-25/rich_directRNA/docs/output.md

 </details>

 [cramino](https://github.com/wdecoster/cramino) is a tool for quick quality assessment of cram and bam files, intended for long read sequencing.
+It will output the statistics in a simple text file which is human readable.

 ```
 File name       example.cram